sshrpe/XCCuke/README.md

 you can use the XCQ_FEATURE_FILE_DIRECTORY() macro in the subclass, passing it the path (relative to the current file) to the directory within your project which contains the feature files.

+### Pre- and Post-Scenario Hooks

+The XCQTestSuite can return an observer from the `+testObserver` method, which can then be used to provide custom behaviour before and after scenarios.
+Observers must conform to the `XCQScenarioTestSuiteObserver` protocol, which includes callbacks for the scenario starting, the scenario finishing, and the UI test server becoming active (when using Xcode UI Test targets).
+See the documentation in the `XCQScenarioTestSuiteObserver` header for more information on what each observation method can be used for.

 ### Defining Steps

-Step definitions can be created in any XCTestCase subclass (this allows using standard XCTest assertions), and can be created using Objective-C or Swift.
+Step definitions must be implemented in a subclass of XCQStepDefinition (this is itself a subclass of XCTestCase and therefore allows using standard XCTest assertions), and can be created using Objective-C or Swift.
 Step definitions have no parameters and return void.

 To define a step, create a method whose name matches the text of the step definition.
 The method name should: